Biden ends GOP infrastructure talks, starts new negotiations

 Schumer told reporters afterward that Democrats are pursuing “a two-path approach.”

-The bipartisan talks led by Sinema with the other senators are underway, while the budget committee is preparing the legislation that would allow passage through the reconciliation process, Schumer said.
+The bipartisan talks led by Sinema with the other senators are underway, Schumer said, while the budget committee is preparing the legislation that would allow passage through the reconciliation process.

 The president is expected to engage with lawmakers while he sets out this week on his first foreign trip for an economic summit of the Group of Seven industrialized nations in Europe.